"Joe Burrow is One Cool Cat"

 Impressive 2nd year

 2021 would be more indicative of the Burrow we now know.
 After going 10-7 in the regular season, the Bengals beat the Raiders at home 26-19 in the wildcard round.
-Cincinnatti then won back to back games ON THE ROAD, beating the Tennessee Titans 19-16.
+Cincinnati then won back to back games one the road, beating the Tennessee Titans 19-16.
 After that they went into Kansa City and beat the defending AFC champion Kansas City Chiefs 27-24 in overtime, earning the Bengals their first trip to the Super Bowl in 33 years.
 They would lose to the Rams 23-20.

 After never happening in NFL history, the Rams had the fortunate scenario to be the second straight team to host the Super Bowl, just like Brady and the Bucs did in 2020 when they beat the Chiefs 31-9.
 After 2 playoff wins this year, defeating the Ravens in the wildcard round and at Buffalo in last week’s divisional round, Burrow now has compiled a gaudy 5-1 career playoff record, the only loss being that “road” loss to the Rams in the Super Bowl.